saucelabs/sauce-docs/docs/mobile-apps/virtual-usb.md

 adb connect localhost:7000
 ```

-9. **Android Only**: Now, your vUSB is fully connected.
+9. **Android Only**: Now, your vUSB should be fully connected.
 You can use Android Studio (or Google Chrome's Remote Debugging) to debug your app, execute automation based on adb, or any other tool that is adb-compliant.
 For example, using adb shell, you can start the camera of the connected device:

 ```java
 adb shell
 am start -a android.media.action.IMAGE_CAPTURE
 ```

-10. **Android Only**: Run your desired tests.
+10. **Android Only**: Run your tests.
 Remember, you can use the `--help` flag to view a full CLI reference guide for vUSB functionality.

 11. **Android Only**: When you're ready to close your vUSB connection/session, disconnect your device from ADB by running `adb disconnect` followed by your `<IPAddress>:<portNumber>`: